 ‘Don’t bother.’
 Ravi shook his head.
 This was precisely when she uttered her first word: ‘Sharmila.’

 ‘So you can answer him but not me?!’
 Ravi threw his hands up, bewildered.

 The girl went back to keeping mum, her posture closing up again.

 ‘Well, Sharmila, you’re hired!’
 Subro announced.

-Before Ravi could contribute anything else to the matter, the girl quietly flashed a smile at Subro, got up from her seat, and trotted out of the room.
+Before Ravi could contribute any further, the girl quietly flashed a smile, got up from her seat and trotted out of the room.
 As the door closed, they heard her whoop of joy from outside.

 ‘What in the world is wrong with you?
 Call those applicants back right now!’
-Ravi stabbed his index finger threateningly to emphasise the point.
+Ravi stabbed his index finger at Subro threateningly to emphasise the point.

 ‘Now who’s delaying, hmm?
 You should thank me for freeing up your schedule.
-We can get to the venue on time now.
+We can get to the venue on time.
 Also, let’s leave already?
 I’d like to avoid the rush hour.’

 ‘There isn’t going to be any rush!
 As president of the company, I have a helicopter now to get me places!
 I could have finished the interviews and still reached comfortably early.’